<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 For SaaS companies, different software solutions have varying levels of churn.
 Depending on their usability, some software will be deemed more essential compared to others.

-For instance, having a subscription billing software may be deemed more integral to a SaaS business than a website designing software solution.
+For instance, having a subscription billing software solution may be deemed more integral to a SaaS business than a website designing software solution.

 Therefore, such integral SaaS software will have lower churn rates.